technoluc/technoluc/proxmox/README.md

 ### Configure cloud-init
 Open the cloud-init tab for the VM

-Configure username, password and network (set to dhcp) and "Regenerate Image"
+Configure username, password and network (set to dhcp) and "Regenerate Image".
+Add SSH keys if you want but I'll be using password authentication

 ## (Full) Clone template